 DG Shape - Steady in the Milling Space

 No sign of DG Shape in the clinic show.
-They have a big presence in LMT Lab Day which I will cover in another post.
+They have a big presence in LMT Lab Day - read it here.

 DOF - New Scanner, Crowded Market